Thinking about applying

 This section has information for people who have experienced institutional child sexual abuse who are thinking about applying to the National Redress Scheme.

 It is normal to feel nervous or distressed about the idea of applying.
-It is also a normal response to trauma to feel like you are not coping at times.

 We have designed the process hoping it will not cause further distress.
 But there still might be times when this process may be difficult.